These terms, conditions and notices ("Terms of Service") relate to the NHS automated text service (the "Service").

-Community Hospital Minor Injury Units treat a variety of injuries and illnesses such as sprains, cuts and wounds, minor fractures and minor head injuries.
+Community Minor Injury Units treat a variety of injuries and illnesses such as sprains, cuts and wounds, minor fractures and minor head injuries.

 You do not need to make an appointment; you can just turn up.
 Minor Injury Units can be found at the following locations.